Hiya Sweet Friend,

 I know it may seem like there’s always something we could be doing better.
 And frankly, our quest for getting well can be downright exhausting!
 Sometimes our health issues can feel so big and daunting.
 This is especially true when it comes to serious chronic diseases.
 I remember getting frustrated many times.
 I thought to myself, for gosh sake, I’m doing everything I can to heal this disease and though I’m grateful it’s still stable, why won’t the sucker just go away?
 I give up!
 Then I decided to take it down a notch and focus on healing areas of my life and my body that I actually could control.
 My digestion had always been really weak.
 I got colds every year and had a list of health problems stemming from my gut.
 That’s when the light bulb went off.
 I decided to forget about cancer and focus my energy on my digestive health instead.
 Finally, improvements I could see, feel and measure!

 By supporting this mighty system, you’ll see chronic health issues (like fatigue, fogginess, colds, aches and pains) diminish, and you’ll feel abundant energy return.
 I know it sounds too good to be true, but it really isn’t.
-I’ve experienced these results, and I’ve seen hundreds of readers do the same.
-Now it’s your turn.
+I’ve experienced these results, and I’ve seen thousands of participants of my 21-day total wellness program, Crazy Sexy You, do the same.

 Today, we’re going to cover the basics of digestive health.
 You’ll learn what your gut does and why it’s so important to keep it healthy.
 Then, we’ll discuss how to care for your wonderful gut so that it continues to take care of glorious you.
 Let’s dive in!